BeneSell/Backtesting_Dividenden_Portfolio/README.md

 ---

-This README provides a comprehensive guide to setting up and running the backtesting dividend portfolio project both locally and using Docker.
-If you encounter any issues or get stuck during the setup or execution of this project, please don't hesitate to reach out.
+If you encounter any issues during the setup or execution of this project, please don't hesitate to reach out.
 You can write to me directly or open an issue in the repository.
 I'll do my best to assist you promptly.